Safari MCP: Native Browser Automation for AI Agents on macOS

 - Cross-browser testing — When you specifically need Chrome rendering behavior

 The two servers complement each other.
 Use Safari MCP for daily browsing and testing, Chrome DevTools MCP for Chrome-specific diagnostics.
-For a broader look at how we use automation in production, see our business automation guide.
+For a broader look at how we use automation in production, see our business automation guide, our n8n self-hosted setup guide for the orchestration layer, and our deep-dive on MCP browser automation for rich text editors.
+For comparing automation platforms see n8n vs Make vs Zapier.
+For the strategic framing of where browser-driving AI fits in a small-business stack overall, see our AI in business overview.

 Open Source